Radiology & Imaging

 The Toshiba 160 Slice CT system compliments and extends the high range of quality diagnostic services that Newman Regional Health offers the residents of Emporia and the surrounding area.
 The Toshiba 160 Slice CT Scanner provides our providers with vastly improved image quality, and entry into new applications such as CT angiography and an overall enhanced diagnostic confidence on all studies.

-Magnetic resonance imaging (MRI) produces detailed images of the body’s organs and tissues without patient discomfort, exposure to radiation, or dye injections.
-MRI uses a powerful magnetic field and radiofrequency to produce computerized pictures.
+Magnetic resonance imaging (MRI) produces detailed images of the body’s organs, tissues and joints without patient discomfort or exposure to radiation.
+MRI uses a powerful magnetic field and radiofrequency to produce computerized images.
+MRI is especially useful for imaging the brain, spine, and joints.

 For providers, MRI is advantageous in determining soft tissue disorders, including cartilage and ligament tears and herniated disks, but it also can be helpful in diagnosing bone disorders such as tumors.